Required Reading (if you want to be published and successful)

 2.)
 The Art of Fiction: Notes on Craft for Young Writers by John Gardner.
 Authors of Catholic fiction should make John Gardner’s writing about the craft of fiction must reading.
 A good story follows the structure, form and art of fiction.
 There is a basic structure to a novel, novella, and a short story.
 John Gardner’s The Art of Fiction: Notes on Craft for Young Writers provides a wealth of information on defining good fiction, how to write good fiction and the craft of writing.
 It is a must read for all writers – young and old, published or unpublished.
 In the first half of The Art of Fiction, he explains what makes great fiction and the second half he discusses common errors, technique, plotting and exercises.
 Gardner explains the "fictional dream" and Interest and Truth.
 Tuscany Press is looking for what Gardner calls "conventional" fiction not the metafiction, deconstructive fiction or jazzing around fiction of today.
 It is a must read for our editors and writers who wish to be published by Tuscany Press.

 3.)
 On Moral Fiction by John Gardner.
 On Moral Fiction was a controversial book at the time of publication.
 He criticized many contemporary writers including John Updike.
 Gardner's central thesis: that fiction should be moral.
 Gardner meant "moral" not in the sense of narrow religious or cultural "morality," but rather that fiction should aspire to discover those human values that are universally sustaining.
-WARNING: HE QUOTES SOME OFFENSIVE MATERIAL THAT YOUNG ADULTS SHOULD NOT READ.
-However, the book is a must read to know what it means to write "moral fiction" or fiction with meaning.
+WARNING: HE QUOTES SOME OFFENSIVE MATERIAL THAT WILL OFFEND ADULTS & YOUNG ADULTS.
+However, the book is a must read to know what it means to write "moral fiction" or fiction with meaning and depth.

 Donald Maass is the top literary agent today.
-We have found his concepts mostly correct but not all we agree with.
+We have found his concepts mostly correct but not all.
 He lacks the moral component.
 Some of the material he quotes is offensive and we think incorrect.
-However, you will benefit from reading all three of his books.
+However, if you want to engage the 21st century reader you must learn from these books.
+We write for the reader not ourselves.
+Maass teaches how to engage today's reader.

-9.)
+7.)
 Writing the Breakout Novel by Donald Maass.
 It is an anlysis of the commonalities of the successful novel.
-It important to read to understand what that there are commonalities across genres that make a book successful.
+It important to understand what are the commonalities across genres that make a book successful.

 Finally, but most importantly, prayer.
 God wants all his writers to know Him.
 To know Grace through prayer, is to be able to write about Grace and the world of people, God and their interaction.